sarahgarcin/simple/README.md

 - Add samples in it
 - Configure the samples.js files to add your samples

+## Settings
+- Edit the file js/settings.js

+## Column config
+- The first parameter = tempo in milliseconds
+- The second parameter = gain (from 0 to 100)

 ## Punctuation Variables
 `.` change pitch playback divide by 2